ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 ### Without OS version

-You can create plain (empty) programs, without either Mbed OS 5 or Mbed OS 2, by using the `--create-only` option.
+You can create plain (empty) programs, without Mbed OS 6.0.0 Preview, Mbed OS 5 or Mbed OS 2, by using the `--create-only` option.

 ### Managing multiple Mbed projects